openmeteo/pthelma/doc/dev/evaporation.rst

       interval that ends at *adatetime*, which must be a timezone-aware :class:`~datetime.datetime` object.

-.. class:: GerardaApp
+.. class:: VaporizeApp

-   This class contains the :doc:`../user/gerarda` command-line application.
-The :file:`gerarda` executable does little other than this::
+   This class contains the :doc:`../user/vaporize` command-line application.
+The :file:`vaporize` executable does little other than this::

-      application = GerardaApp()
+      application = VaporizeApp()
       application.run()